 We aim to create a culture of challenge, where children have the opportunity to push themselves through problem solving, challenging questioning and reasoning activities across the curriculum.
 This curriculum will contain a broad range of subjects covering the Early Years Outcomes and National Curriculum Programmes of Study throughout school.

 In summary, we want every one of our children to leave school with a range of skills and knowledge that will equip them for life in modern day Britain.
 They will have been exposed to a range of learning experiences, met aspirational people and visited places which will inspire them and give them an idea as to the direction they want their life to take.
 With our faith at the heart of all we do, children will grow spiritually and morally, through a nurtured self-awareness, to become the best they can possibly be.

 We endeavour to organise learning for maximum impact.
 The school is organised in the following way.

 Reception pupils are taught in their own classroom and have their own well-resourced out door area.

 The Year One and Two pupils are housed in the Infant classroom.
 They are split for differentiated English/ phonics and mathematics lessons in the morning and work as a whole class in the afternoon.

-The foundation curriculum follows a four year rolling programme in the juniors and two year rolling programme in the infants.
+The foundation curriculum follows a two year rolling programme.